galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 Different learners have different learning modalities (read/write, auditory, visual, kinesthetic).
 To elevate the learning experience you should use all types of multimedia in your learning materials.

-[Go to the full description of FAIR-by-Design Methodology: Discover stage ...](https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/412-discover/){: .btn.btn-dark.text-white.btn-lg.btn-block}
+[Go to the full description of FAIR-by-Design Methodology: Discover stage ...](https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/412-discover/){: .btn.btn-dark.text-white.stretched-link}

 ## Stage 3 - Design